aokumo-yh/contextai/README.md

 ## Use Cases

 ### 1. International Sales Negotiations
 A US tech company negotiating with a Japanese manufacturing firm.
-When the Japanese team says "We'll consider it positively," Babel Fish detects this as a soft refusal and alerts the US team to stop pushing and ask clarifying questions.
+When the Japanese team says "We'll consider it positively," Context AI detects this as a soft refusal and alerts the US team to stop pushing and ask clarifying questions.

 ### 2. Cross-Cultural Team Meetings
 A German manager leading a team with Brazilian and Indian members.
-When silence occurs after a direct question, Babel Fish explains that high-context cultures may need more time to process and respond.
+When silence occurs after a direct question, Context AI explains that high-context cultures may need more time to process and respond.

 ### 3. M&A Due Diligence
 Chinese and Nordic companies in merger talks.
-Babel Fish helps both sides understand different approaches to trust-building, decision-making, and communication styles.
+Context AI helps both sides understand different approaches to trust-building, decision-making, and communication styles.

 ## Cultural Dimensions (Erin Meyer's Culture Map)

-Babel Fish analyzes conversations across 8 cultural dimensions:
+Context AI analyzes conversations across 8 cultural dimensions:

 1. **Communication:** Low-context (explicit) ↔ High-context (implicit)
 2. **Evaluation:** Direct negative feedback ↔ Indirect negative feedback